DS202-at-ISU/lab-3-lab-3-team-8-1/README.md

 39.3%.
 However, the number of distinct avengers that was found based on finding distinct Name.Alias was actually 163, so it’s possible there was some duplicate rows.

+Phillip’s Fact Check: Overall my data supports the article.
+Looking at my results, there was 89 total deaths and 57 returns, so nearly 64.0% of deaths lead to a comeback.
+Paired with 64 of 163 or 39.3% Avengers dying at least once and an average of 0.546 deaths per Avenger (1.39 among only those who die).
+In the end we can see, this support’s the articles point that Avengers die fairly often but as he said, they don’t normally stay dead.

 Include at least one sentence discussing the result of your fact-checking endeavor.